sigasi/sigasi_insights/content/manual/tools.md

 {{< figure src="/img/manual/makefiles_builderconfigurationmain.png" >}}

-With the default settings the ModelSim Makefile will only be run during a manual build or after a “Clean”.
+With the default settings the ModelSim Makefile will only be run during a manual build or after a "Clean".
 To make sure Sigasi Studio runs `make` every time you save a change to a file, click the **Build Options** tab and check the **During auto builds** checkbox.